ldbc/ldbc_spb_bm_1.0_deprecated/readme.md

 ###Install

 All necessary files required to run the benchmark are saved to the 'dist/' folder.
-You can run the benchmark from it or move it to a new location.
+The benchmark can be started from there or can be moved to a new location.
-Optionally, additinal reference datasets can be added - dowload them from https://github.com/ldbc/ldbc_semanticpub_bm_additional_datasets and unzip all files to folder 'data/datasets/'
+Optionally, additinal reference datasets can be added - they can be dowloaded from https://github.com/ldbc/ldbc_semanticpub_bm_additional_datasets.
+All files should be unzipped in folder 'data/datasets/'

 ###Configure